 Security that ensures stable and safe human, environmental and political conditions for all

 The PFM Roadmap for Forum Island Countries (FICs), endorsed by the Forum Leaders at its 2010 meeting, also aims to strengthen the PFM systems of FICs through better management and use of public resources and as a result enhanced transparency and accountability to the people of the Pacific.

 PASAI plays an important role in strengthening the PFM systems of FICs through the work of individual Supreme Audit Institutions (SAIs) as well as its regional programmes under its five strategic priorities.

 PASAI’s relationships with development partners (DPs) and donors are crucial to its ongoing success.
 Maintaining and strengthening relationships with existing primary DPs and other critical DPs, as well as ‘developing’ new relationships with others is very important.

-MFAT, acting through the New Zealand Secretary of Foreign Affairs and Trade, is one of the primary funders in respect of the implementation of PASAI’s Long Term Strategy 2014-2024.
-The funding is made available under the New Zealand Aid Programme’s Partnership and Funds Programme.
-Under this funding agreement, PASAI will implement the first three years of the Strategy.
-PASAI’s strategy aims to enhance the ability of Supreme Audit Institutions (SAIs) to audit the use of public sector resources to improve transparency and accountability in the Pacific.
+Acting through the NZ Secretary of Foreign Affairs and Trade, MFAT is one of the primary funders of PASAI’s Long Term Strategy 2014-2024.
+The funding is made available under New Zealand Aid Programme’s Partnership and Funds, helping PASAI to enhance SAIs’ abilities to audit the use of public sector resources and improve transparency and accountability in the Pacific.

 The WBG’s twin goals are to reduce poverty and promote shared prosperity.
 The WBG supports development in developing countries around the world by providing low-interest loans, zero to low-interest credits and grants to developing countries.